carlosverissimo3001/FEUP-CPM/docs/report.md

 At this point, NFC should be enabled.
 If it isn't, the user is prompted to enable it before proceeding.

-After the validation is done, the user is presented with a screen that shows the result of the validation.
+After the validation is done, the user will see in the cafeteria terminal a screen that shows the result of the validation.
 It will show the order number that the customer should look for in the cafeteria.

 <p align="center">
   <img src="../images/TheaterBite/nfc_result.png" alt="Cafeteria Fragment" width="300">